cilium/cilium/Documentation/cmdref/cilium-agent.md

       --monitor-queue-size int                                    Size of the event queue when reading monitor events --mtu int                                                   Overwrite auto-detected MTU of underlying network --node-encryption-opt-out-labels string                     Label selector for nodes which will opt-out of node-to-node encryption (default "node-role.kubernetes.io/control-plane")
+      --node-labels strings                                       List of label prefixes used to determine identity of a node (used only when enable-node-selector-labels is enabled)
       --node-port-bind-protection                                 Reject application bind(2) requests to service ports in the NodePort range (default true)
       --node-port-range strings                                   Set the min/max NodePort port range (default [30000,32767]) --nodeport-addresses strings                                A whitelist of CIDRs to limit which IPs are used for NodePort.
 If not set, primary IPv4 and/or IPv6 address of each native device is used.